dab's home page

 place, and so forth.
 I came to the conclusion that the best

-solution was to skip sub-agents entirely, use the proxy capability that
+solution was to skip sub-agents entirely, use the proxy capability

-SNMP management stations.
-When the Simple Times did an issue
+write better SNMP management stations.
+When the Simple

 on the topic, I weighed in with my proxy argument.
-In the end, I
+In the end,

-lost and the IETF did a sub-agent protocol.
+I lost and the IETF did a sub-agent protocol.

 Misc